ysyk2021/train-your-brain-for-focus-exercises-and-techniques-for-improving-your-concentration/src/chapter-9-1.md

-# The Obstacles and Resistance That Can Arise When Seeking to Use Brain Training for Focus

 While brain training for focus can offer many benefits, it is not always easy to incorporate into daily life.
 There may be obstacles and resistance that arise when attempting to implement these practices.